 A fundamental examination of the Judeo-Christian tradition, beginning with a consideration of the relationship between theology and philosophy.
 Foundational religious affirmations will be examined from the perspective of both disciplines.
-Honors Program students will take this course in lieu of PHI 220 or THE 191H in lieu of THE 201.
+Honors Program students will take PHI 191H in lieu of PHI 220 or THE 191H in lieu of THE 201.
 (Fall)

-This course addresses the importance of understanding theory and its relationship to how society/culture is produced and sustained.
+This course addresses the importance of understanding theory and its relationship to how society/culture is pro-duced and sustained.
 Various theoretical/philosophical assumptions that contribute to the production of cultural knowledge will be examined.
+(Spring)

 The central focus of this course is to analyze and understand current relations of inequality within the context of the United States and Latin America—particularly as they relate to race and class.
+(Fall)

-Students will conduct an original research that stems from a collaboration between the student’s academic major and the Honors Program’s curriculum.
-Topic must be approved by the Honors Program’s director and an examining committee.
+Students will conduct an original research that stems from collaboration between the student’s academic major and the Honors Program’s curriculum.
+Topic and thesis proposal must be approved by the Honors Program’s direc-tor and the thesis advisor.
 A supervisory committee will oversee the thesis/project.
 (Fall, Spring) Thesis Packet (Learn More about the Thesis Packet)

 Can I use some of the 21 credit hours towards my liberal arts requirements?

-If your major is outside the College of Arts & Sciences, you can use up to 4 courses (12 credit hours) of the Honors Program courses to fulfill the University's Distribution Requirements.
-These courses are THE/PHI 191, ENG 199, CHE/PHY/MAT 240 H1, and SOC 394.
+If your major is outside the College of Arts and Sciences, you can use the following Honors Program courses to ful-fill the University's Distribution Requirements.
+These courses are ENG 358H, PHI 191H, and SOC 394H.